Author: Ahsan Qureshi

 Search term analyzer output table showing spend, conversions, tags, and recommended bid actions

-What it outputs: a search-term table with spend, convs, CPA/ROAS and recommended bid actions (raise, hold, lower) plus negative keyword suggestions.
+What it outputs: a tagged table of search terms with spend, conversions, intent tags, and recommended bid actions or negative suggestions.

 Open the Search Term Analyzer